MomPansy/AutoChart/README.md

 ## Pipeline Flow

 ### Data Preprocessing
 The preprocessing stage involves downloading files from a Dropbox link specified in the code.
 This link will vary depending on the specific section of the dataset being used.
 To initiate the preprocessing, run the main file under the `preprocessing-pipeline` directory.
+The details of this process can be viewed in the `DataProcessingPipeline.ipynb` notebook in the repository.

 ### Training Pipeline
 After preprocessing, we move on to the training pipeline.
 The training process is conducted on a fraction of the dataset for demonstration purposes.
 The details of this process can be viewed in the `Training_pipeline.ipynb` notebook in the repository.
-[Training Pipeline Notebook](link-to-training-pipeline-in-repo)

 ### Model Evaluations and Training Metrics
 The evaluations of the model and detailed training metrics can be found on our Hugging Face repository: [Hugging Face Repository - whisperfinetune_modelcheckpoints](https://huggingface.co/Mompansy/whisperfinetune_modelcheckpoints).
 This includes performance metrics, model checkpoints, and other relevant evaluation data.